Duck Donuts logo

 Is Duck Donuts a good franchise to own?

 Whether Duck Donuts is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: Duck Donuts operates 134 locations, received a legal risk score of 82/100, a training and support score of 60/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: Duck Donuts operates 146 locations, received a legal risk score of 83/100, a training and support score of 62/100.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Duck Donuts franchise worth the investment?